mehmetulukaya/lazheros/README.md

 # lazheros
-It is a simple memory game
+It is a simple memory game, user select two pictures if find same picture images will be hidden.
+If user find all twins game will be finish.